teamputtygen/hn-docs/docs/training/end-users/onedata.rst

 Joining a space
 ^^^^^^^^^^^^^^^

-A training space has been created.
-Go to the space menu and click on the "Join" button.
+A training space has been created called "space-load".
+In the lefthand menu under the "DATA SPACE MANAGEMENT" section, click on the "join a space" link.

 .. figure:: ../../images/op-join1.png
    :alt: Joining a sp
    :width: 80%
    :align: center

-You have been provided with an invitation Token to be copy/pasted here.
+You can paste the invitation token in the dialog to join the space.

 .. figure:: ../../images/op-join2.png
    :alt: Joining a sp